Louis Saint-Gaudens

-Life and career
+Early life and education

-Born in New York City to a French-born father, Bernard Paul Ernest Saint-Gaudens, and an Irish-born mother, Mary McGuiness, Louis received his early training as a cameo cutter from his brother, who later assisted him in beginning his art studies in Rome.
-In 1878 he and his brother Augustus moved to Paris where they shared a studio and attended the École des Beaux-Arts.
-Louis studied at the École from 1879 to 1880.
+Saint-Gaudens was born in New York City to a French-born father, Bernard Paul Ernest Saint-Gaudens, and an Irish-born mother, Mary McGuiness, Louis received his early training as a cameo cutter from his brother, who later assisted him in beginning his art studies in Rome.
+In 1878, he and his brother Augustus moved to Paris where they shared a studio and attended the École des Beaux-Arts from 1879 to 1880.

+Career

-Returning to America, he settled in Flint, Ohio, where he lived from 1898 to 1900.
-There he met his future wife, sculptor Annetta Johnson.
+In 1898, he returned to the United States, where he settled in Flint, Ohio, and met his future wife, sculptor Annetta Johnson.
 Their son, Paul Saint-Gaudens, was a master potter who became known for his Orchard Kiln Pottery Works.

-In 1900 the family relocated to Cornish, New Hampshire, a mile away from Louis's brother's studio.
+In 1900, the family relocated to Cornish, New Hampshire, a mile away from Louis's brother's studio.

 For the rest of his life, Louis Saint-Gaudens not only worked as his brother's assistant but also pursued commissions of his own.
-He sculpted major pieces for the Boston Public Library; the Church of the Ascension, New York; The Brearley School, New York; Union Station, Washington, D.C.; U.S. Customs House, New York; St. Louis Art Museum; Metropolitan Museum of Art, New York; New York Life Insurance Company Building, New York; the Joseph Francis U.S. Congressional Medal; and the Benjamin Franklin Centennial Medal of 1906.
+He sculpted major pieces for the Boston Central Library, the Church of the Ascension and the Brearley School in New York City, Washington Union Station in Washington, D.C., the Alexander Hamilton U.S. Custom House in New York City, St. Louis Art Museum, the Metropolitan Museum of Art and New York Life Insurance Company Building in New York City.

+He was a recipient of the Joseph Francis U.S. Congressional Medal and the Benjamin Franklin Centennial Medal in 1906.

-The over fifty sculptures that Saint-Gaudens completed for Washington, D.C.'s Union Station are considered his masterwork.
+Over 50 sculptures by Saint-Gaudens, considered his masterworks, were completed for Washington Union Station in Washington, D.C.
 He was a member of the National Sculpture Society.

 Legacy

 Louis Saint-Gaudens died of pneumonia, aged 59, in Cornish, New Hampshire.
-His home and studio in Cornish, New Hampshire, a former Shaker Meetinghouse, is on the National Register of Historic Places.
+His home and studio in Cornish, New Hampshire, a former Shaker Meetinghouse, were on the National Register of Historic Places until they were destroyed by fire in 1980.